Ghanaians: Republic of Ghana (1957–present)

 In 1966, Nkrumah was deposed, after which Ghana entered a period of military rule.
 On 31 December 1981, the regime led by Flight lieutenant Jerry John Rawlings installed the Provisional National Defence Council (PNDC), of which he became chairman.
 In 1992, Rawlings retired from the military and set up the National Democratic Congress (NDC), and was subsequently elected for two terms as president.

 In 2002, John Agyekum Kufuor succeeded Rawlings as Ghanaian head of state until the year 2008.
 Kufuor was replaced as Ghanaian head of state by John Atta Mills until 2012.
 In 2013, John Dramani Mahama succeeded Mills as the Republic of Ghana President and Commander-in-Chief of the Ghana Armed Forces.

 On 7 January 2017, Nana Akufo-Addo took office as President.
+On 7 January 2025, John Dramani Mahama took office once again as President of the Republic of Ghana.